What Exactly is a PDF?

 History

-PDF was created by Adobe in 1991 and became an open standard to allow anyone to develop tools for creating, manipulating, and viewing PDFs.
-In 2008, it was standardized as an ISO standard, further promoting its wide adoption.
+PDF was created by Adobe in 1991 and became an open standard so anyone could develop tools for creating, editing, and viewing PDFs.
+In 2008, it was standardized as an ISO standard, which further promoted its wide adoption.

 Features

-How PDFs Work?
+How do PDFs work?

 Simple PDF